 One misconception that should immediately be eliminated is that “lust” (ἐπιθυμία) is a specifically sexual term.
 In fact, the word simply refers to a strong, passionate desire, used either of sexual desire or of a strong desire for something non-sexual.
 Stepping back further, in Platonic thought, ἐπιθυμία (epithumia) is the lowest part of the human soul—representing the connection of the soul with the fleshy, bodily part of the person.

 The highest part is the “mind,” “intellect,” or “reason” (νοῦς, nous; sometimes λόγος, logos), which is the part associated with thinking, theorizing, believing, meditating, contemplating, etc. This part is concerned with things like truth and knowledge and the highest aspects of human life.
 This part is represented in the human body by the head, which is the highest part of the body, stretching towards the heavens.
-In the Republic, this part is identified with the philosopher/rulers who are the natural and proper leaders of the ideal city-state, while it is identified with the world creator “demiurge” in the Timaeus.
+In Plato’s Republic, this part is identified with the philosopher/rulers who are the natural and proper leaders of the ideal city-state, while it is identified with the world creator “demiurge” in the Timaeus.

 As mentioned above, the lowest part (ἐπιθυμία, epithumia; note that this is the same root as the word for “lust”) is the irrational seat of appetite, the source of human drives for pleasure, including desires for food, drink, sex, and pleasure.
 Socrates calls this part of the soul “money loving,” since money is typically required to satisfy all its primary appetites.
 This seat of the appetites was also referred to as the “flesh” in the ancient world (σάρξ; sarx).
 Because this part of the soul is non-rational, it is unlimited in terms of what it desires—necessary, frivolous, or even unlawful/illegal/sinful.
 Take food, for example.
 When a person is hungry, it makes no difference if the barbecue smell is coming from the neighbor’s house—it still stimulates the desire for that food.
 The desire for food is necessary inasmuch as the body will die without food, but the appetite does not simply restrict itself to what is necessary.